okayasl/normy/LINGUISTIC_POLICY.md

 - Shadda (◌ّ) doubles consonants: مُعَلِّم "muʿallim" (teacher) vs مُعَلِم "muʿalim" (instructor/one who teaches)
 - Removing it fundamentally changes pronunciation and meaning
 - Unlike vowel points (fatḥa, kasra, ḍamma), shadda is not optional in vocalized text
+- Only pure spacing diacritics appear here; any phonemically meaningful mark is excluded.

 ---